 Then of course the biggest game changer; the imperialism era.
 From black oil to plague doctor masks, to the milestone that was the discovery of antibiotics and sterile surgery.

 By then too much had progressed in the west and East were left to pick themselves up after the wars.
-As economies delineated the world to a ‘developed vs third world’ mindset the strength of western influence overpowered and the east was lost to just honor their glory in retrospect.
+As economies delineated the world to a ‘developed vs third world’ mindset, the strength of western influence overpowered and the east was lost to just honor their glory in retrospect and have pride in themselves of what they used to be.

 So a general assumption was made.
-And eastern medicine was a just shadow that took a backseat along with anything irrelevant even if it might have rooted from the west.
+Eastern medicine was a just shadow that took a backseat along with anything irrelevant even if it might have rooted from the west.
 Unfortunately the contrary is not given credit for.
-The influence of Japanese physicians, pathologists.
-Modern surgical techniques and technology originating from todays leading Asian superpowers, China and India are presented in Western summits and are automatically western.
+Nobody calls black oil for syphilis or blowing smoke over a person’s body to heal pain Western Medicine.
+The influence of Japanese physicians, Arab pathologists, modern surgical techniques and technology originating from todays leading Asian superpowers, China and India are all presented in Western summits and are automatically ingrained into a western philosophy.

 So where is the East and West in all of this?
 Well it simply doesn’t exist.
 The preferred nomenclature would be Modern vs Traditional.
 And traditional can also be considered modern if it stood the test of time which means it’s just the matter of real vs fake.
 So the next time someone says they are going for acupuncture for back pain relief don’t insult them for trying something Eastern because there’s science in that.
 If someone in the neighbourhood gets a nosejob and is really into Yoga, thank the Indians and if someone is paying tens of thousands dollars for sound therapy to remove their tumor from a brainwave machine, that’s bullshit.
 Western bullshit.